Locked-down Australia needed an Olympic lift. Now for the covid comedown.

 Locals felt aggrieved when they were hit with police patrols and then additional restrictions, despite the outbreak starting in the city’s wealthier eastern suburbs, Hagarty said.
 Meanwhile, state and federal leaders have used covid news conferences to trade snarky takedowns.

-“Up until this point that was something we only saw in sport,” he said.
+“Up until this point, that was something we only saw in sport,” he said.
 “It’s left the sporting field and become very toxic.”

 The Olympics were a breath of fresh air, especially Australian runner Peter Bol, whose family fled war-torn Sudan when he was a child.
 For diverse neighborhoods like Liverpool, where sports help refugees assimilate, Bol’s journey to the 800-meter finals was an affirmation of immigrants’ place in Australia.